United States Climate Alliance: History

-On July 13, the alliance's official website was launched.
-As of the launch of the website, the members of the alliance comprised 13 out of the 14 states having signed a petition urging the president of the United States to stay in the Paris Agreement in May 2017 (only Pennsylvania had opted not to join).
+On July 13, the Alliance's official website was launched.
+As of the launch of the website, the members of the Alliance comprised 13 out of the 14 states having signed a petition urging the president of the United States to stay in the Paris Agreement in May 2017 (only Pennsylvania had opted not to join).

 On September 20, North Carolina governor Roy Cooper announced that his state would join the Alliance, bringing the total number of state members to 14.
 On January 10, 2018, Maryland governor Larry Hogan made his state the third Republican-led state to join the Alliance, bringing the total number of state members to 15.
 On February 21, 2018, newly elected New Jersey governor Phil Murphy announced that his state was joining the Alliance, bringing the total number of state members to 16.

 In January 2019, Governors J. B. Pritzker of Illinois and Michelle Lujan Grisham of New Mexico announced that their states would join the Alliance, bringing the total number of state members to 18.

 In February 2019, Governors Gretchen Whitmer of Michigan, Tony Evers of Wisconsin and Janet Mills of Maine announced that their states would join the Alliance, bringing the total number of state members to 21.

 In March 2019, Governor Steve Sisolak of Nevada announced that his state would join the Alliance, bringing the total number of state members to 22.
 In April 2019, Governor Tom Wolf of Pennsylvania announced that his state would join the Alliance as well, bringing the total number of state members to 23.
 In July 2019, Governor Steve Bullock of Montana announced that his state would join the Alliance, bringing the total number of state members to 24.

 In the years since 2019, the elections of Greg Gianforte to Governor of Montana in 2020 and Glenn Youngkin to Governor of Virginia in January 2022, led to their states leaving the Alliance; meanwhile, John Bel Edwards, who served as Governor of Louisiana since 2016, joined on May 7, 2021, as did Governor of Guam Lou Leon Guerrero on February 20, 2023.
-Election of the Republican governor Joe Lombardo led to Nevada leaving the climate aliance on July 12, 2023.
-Arizona joined the alliance on July 17, 2023.
-The election of Jeff Landry as Governor of Louisiana, led to Louisiana leaving the alliance in January 2024.
-The alliance today counts 24 jurisdictions, of which Vermont is the only one represented by a Republican governor.
+The election of Republican governor Joe Lombardo led to Nevada leaving the climate alliance on July 12, 2023.
+Arizona joined the Alliance on July 17, 2023.
+The election of Jeff Landry as Governor of Louisiana led to Louisiana leaving the Alliance in January 2024.
+The Alliance today counts 24 jurisdictions, of which Vermont is the only one represented by a Republican governor.

-Following the second inauguration of Donald Trump, he signed an executive order to withdraw from the Paris Agreement for a second time.
+Following the second inauguration of Donald Trump, he signed an executive order to withdraw the United States from the Paris Agreement for a second time.
 Co-chairs of the Climate Alliance Kathy Hochul and Michelle Lujan Grisham announced that they would lead a delegation to the United Nations Climate Change Conference later in the year.